Design and Analysis of Switchback Experiments: Simulation Study

-There are 5 goals for this simulation study.
-First, to illustrate how to conduct a switchback experiment for various outcome models.
-Second, to show that our proposed optimal design has the smallest risk, compared with two benchmarks.
+There are five goals for this simulation study.
+First, to show that the optimal design in Theorem~\ref{thm:OptimalDesign} has the smallest risk compared against two benchmarks.
 There are two dimensions for our comparison: the worst-case risk and the risk under a specific outcome model.
-Third, to verify the asymptotic normal distribution under a non-asymptotic setup, and to study the quality of the upper bound proposed in Corollary~\ref{coro:VarianceUpperBound}.
-Fourth, to understand the rejection rate and its dependence on the length of time horizon.
-Fifth, under randomly generated cases, to study the performance of the optimal design under a misspecified $m$, and to compare the difference of the two inference methods proposed in Section~\ref{sec:InferenceAndTesting}.
+Second, to verify the asymptotic normal distribution under a non-asymptotic setup, and to study the quality of the upper bound proposed in Corollary~\ref{coro:VarianceUpperBound}.
+Third, to understand the rejection rate and its dependence on the length of time horizon.
+Fourth, to study the performance of the optimal design under a misspecified $m$, and to compare the difference of the two inference methods proposed in Section~\ref{sec:InferenceAndTesting}.
+Fifth, to study the performance of the hypothesis testing procedure as proposed in Section~\ref{sec:FigureOutm}, which identifies $m$ the length of the carryover effect.